KnairdA/blog.kummerlaender.eu/source/00_content/articles/2015-03-06_using_scheme_as_a_metaphor_for_template_metaprogramming.md

 ~~~
 {:.language-cpp}

-As we can see compile time computations expressed using this approach are more or less direct mappings of their _Scheme_ equivalent if we overlook the need to explicitly declare types, the different syntax used for defining bindings as well as it's immutability.
+As we can see compile time computations expressed using this approach are more or less direct mappings of their _Scheme_ equivalent if we overlook the need to explicitly declare types, the different syntax used for defining bindings as well as its immutability.

 While [TypeAsValue] started out as a direct reimplementation of my previous attempt I am happy to say that the conclusions drawn concerning the superiority of a stricly template metaprogramming based implementation held true and enabled the implementation of equivalents for large parts of the _Scheme_ list library.
 This includes actual content dependent list manipulations such as [`tav::Filter`], which were impossible to implement in [ConstList], in addition to e.g. a compile time implementation of _Quick Sort_.